 Add A New Device

 C Enter the new device's PIN.
+PIN:

-PIN: Press the button of the new device in two minutes.
+Press the button of the new device in two minutes.

 Back Connect

 - 2. Secondly, press the QSS button of the adapter.
-There are two ways: - 1) Press and hold the QSS button of the adapter directly for 2 or 3 seconds.
+There are two ways: - 1) Press the QSS button of the adapter directly.